umrx-sw/bst-default-firmware/README.md

 The `nrfutil` tool seems to have similar functionality, but reading and writing the memory addresses does not work.

+3. Connect debugger to the SWD interface of the board and power ON the board

-3. Program the firmware
+4. Program the firmware

-3.1 For Application Board 3.1, run
+  4.1.
+For Application Board 3.1, run

 ```bash
 nrfjprog -f nrf52 --program application_board_v3_rev1_fw.hex --sectorerase --verify
 ```

-3.2 For Application Board 3.0, run:
+  4.2.
+For Application Board 3.0, run:

 ```bash
 nrfjprog -f nrf52 --program application_board_v3_rev0_fw.hex --sectorerase --verify
 ```

-4. Write the bootloader address to the (`UICR.BOOTLOADERADDR`, `0x10001014` in the reference manual: `UICR.NRFFW[0]`):
+5. Write the bootloader address to the (`UICR.BOOTLOADERADDR`, `0x10001014` in the reference manual: `UICR.NRFFW[0]`):

 ```bash
 nrfjprog -f nrf52 --memwr 0x10001014 --val 0x000F0000
 ```